ILLUMINATION-PROJECT/website/README.md

         main_nav: True
         ---

-3. Setting main_nav to True displays a clickable link to that page in the navigation pane on top of the website.
+3. Setting main_nav to True displays a clickable link to that tab/webpage in the navigation pane on top of the website.

 4. Rename title and permalink to the name of the tab/webpage.
 Then you can continue to use HTML to create content for your webpage.